open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/bani890.md

 *Github*- https://github.com/bani890

-**I am currently pursuing my masters from Wilmington University.
+I am currently pursuing my masters from Wilmington University.
 I will be graduating in 2018 May.
-I worked as a Application Developer before and I am aquinted
+I worked as a Application Developer before and I am acquainted with front-end and back-end technologies like CSS, HTML, Bootstrap, Angular js, Node js.
+It will be a great pleasure to work with you!!